Arts Education Institute

 Ensembles eligible to perform at the festival

-- Big Band: A minimum of nine instrumental musicians performing with the traditional Big Band part assignments
+- Big Band: A minimum of nine instrumental musicians performing with the traditional big band part assignments

 - Jazz Combo: A maximum of eight musicians - usually with at least a bass, drums, and piano or guitar.
 Including instrumentalists or solo singers is very common.